 Jointly provided by and continuED Medical.

-Supported by an educational grant form Allergan and Galderma
+Supported by an educational grant from Allergan and Galderma.

 This continuing medical education (CME) activity is developed for healthcare professionals seeking information to improve the skills and competency related to the practice of aesthetic medicine.

 After participating in activities associated with The Aesthetic Blueprint, participants should be able to:

 - Implement into practice a comprehensive multi-modal three-dimensional (3D) approach to achieving an outstanding cosmetic outcome based on volume loss, structural changes, and subtle modifications of the different regions of the aging face;

 - Explain Injector Anatomy and target areas for optimal facial enhancement;

 - Identify injection “danger zones” of the face and approaches to both avoid and address complications;

 - Show how treatment approaches differ between female and male aesthetics patients through an in-depth understanding of anatomy and variations;

 - Compare and contrast injection techniques, product ‘personalities’ and strategic approaches to restoration and contouring the aging face;